psycopg/psycopg/docs/advanced/pipeline.rst

 Within the pipeline block, you can use one or more cursors to execute several operations, using `~Cursor.execute()` and `~Cursor.executemany()`.
-Unlike in normal mode, Psycopg will not wait for the server to receive the result of each query, which will be received in batches when a synchronization point is established.
+Unlike in normal mode, Psycopg will not wait for the server to receive the result of each query, which will be received in batches when the server flushes it output buffer.

-Psycopg can establish a synchronization point:
+This flush can happen either when a synchronization point is established by
+Psycopg:

-- using the `Pipeline.sync()` method;
+- using the `Pipeline.sync()` method, or,
 - at the end of a `!Pipeline` block;

-- using a fetch method such as `Cursor.fetchone()`.
+or using a fetch method such as `Cursor.fetchone()`.

-The server might perform a sync on its own initiative, for instance when the output buffer is full.
+The server might perform a flush on its own initiative, for instance when the output buffer is full.

+In contrast with a synchronization point, a flush request (i.e. calling a fetch method) will not reset the pipeline error state.

-When a sync is performed, all the pending results are sent back to the cursors which executed them.
+When a flush (or a sync) is performed, all pending results are sent back to the cursors which executed them.
 If a cursor had run more than one query, it will receive more than one result; results after the first will be available, in their execution order, using `~Cursor.nextset()`.

 .. warning::
     Certain features are not available in pipeline mode, including: